eclipse-rdf4j/rdf4j/site/content/documentation/programming/repository/index.md

 > New in RDF4J 3.2.0 - Experimental feature

-SPARQL queries are translated to query plans, then run through an optimization pipeline before they get evaluated and the results are returned.
-The query explain feature gives a peek into what decisions are being made and how they affect the performance of you query.
+SPARQL queries are translated to query plans and then run through an optimization pipeline before they get evaluated and the results returned.
+The query explain feature gives a peek into what decisions are being made and how they affect the performance of your query.

 This feature is currently released as an experimental feature, which means that it may change, be moved or even removed in the future.
 Explaining queries only works if you are using one of the built in stores directly in your Java code.
 If you are connecting to a remote RDF4J Server, using the Workbench or connecting to a third party database then you will get an
 UnsupportedException.

-In 3.2.0 queries have a new method `explain(...)` that returns an `Explanation` for how the query will be, or has been, evaluated.
+In 3.2.0 queries have a new method `explain(...)` that returns an `Explanation` explaining how the query will be, or has been, evaluated.

  {{< highlight java  >}}
  try (SailRepositoryConnection connection = sailRepository.getConnection()) {
-    Query query = connection.prepareTupleQuery("select * where .... ");
+    TupleQuery query = connection.prepareTupleQuery("select * where .... ");
     String explain = query.explain(Explanation.Level.Timed).toString();
     System.out.println(explain);
 }
 {{< / highlight >}}

-There are 4 levels to choose between:
+There are 4 explanation levels to choose between:

 |             | Parsed | Optimized | Cost and Estimates | Fully evaluated | Real result sizes | Performance timing |
 |-------------|--------|-----------|--------------------|-----------------|-------------------|--------------------|